adore/daylight/doc/framework.md

 # Framework Overview

+`Daylight` alters or extends Rails components.
+The framework are tiny extensions on the shoulders of giants.
+See [stats](#loc-statistics).
-Daylight alters or extends Rails components.
-Generally, there are 5 main parts to Daylight:
+Generally, there are 5 main parts to `Daylight`:

 | Directory        | Function         |                                                                 |
 | ---------------- | ---------------- | --------------------------------------------------------------- |